 She also pointed out that not every student taking the class was majoring in theatre arts.

 “This is the kind of class that shows you can have an incredible experience outside your major,” Bergeron said.
 “You get to study math and chemistry and physics and trajectories.
 Mount Holyoke students take this because they want that liberal arts experience of trying something really different and new.”

 Act V: Epilogue

 Brunson will be a junior in the fall and with a concentration in acting, she wants to work in films after she’s graduated.
 She hopes to have many more opportunities to do battle onstage.

 Paige, who plans to pursue a master’s degree in directing after she graduates, will be directing the College’s mainstage production of “Bull in a China Shop” in the fall.

-Written by Bryna Taylor ’12, the play tells the story of the romance between Mary Woolley, who served as the College’s president in the early part of the 20th century, and Jeannette Marks, a writer and chair of the English department.
+Written by Bryna Turner ’12, the play tells the story of the romance between Mary Woolley, who served as the College’s president in the early part of the 20th century, and Jeannette Marks, a writer and chair of the English department.
 The play premiered at the Claire Tow Theater at Lincoln Center in New York City in March 2017.